root27-dev/.github/profile/README.md

 ## root27.dev

 Welcome to the official GitHub organization for root27.dev!.
 This organization hosts a variety of side projects, tools, and templates developed and maintained by root27.
-Each project is structured to correspond with its own subdomain (e.g., projectname.root27.dev) to showcase its functionality directly on the web.

 ---